thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 The standard deviations of the end results of the variants with restarts are also always smaller, meaning that these algorithms perform more reliably.
 Their median time until they converge is now higher, which means that we make better use of our computational budget.

-The median and mean result of the three listed setups of our very basic `hcr_L_1swap` algorithms for instance `la24` are already better than the best result (982) delivered by the Grey Wolf Optimization algorithm proposed in&nbsp;[@JZ2018AOGWOFSCPJSAFJSSC].
+As a side note, the median and mean result of the three listed setups of our very basic `hcr_L_1swap` algorithms for instance `la24` are already better than the best result&nbsp;(982) delivered by the Grey Wolf Optimization algorithm proposed in&nbsp;[@JZ2018AOGWOFSCPJSAFJSSC].
+In other words, even with such a simple algorithm we can already achieve results not very far from recent publications&hellip;

 ![The Gantt charts of the median solutions obtained by the `hcr_16384_1swap` algorithm.
 The x-axes are the time units, the y-axes the machines, and the labels at the center-bottom of each diagram denote the instance name and makespan.](\relative.path{jssp_gantt_hcr_16384_1swap_med.svgz}){#fig:jssp_gantt_hcr_16384_1swap_med width=84%}